alvaro-frank/3d-bpp/README.md

 # 3D Bin Packing

-A simple research project for the 3D Bin Packing Problem using **Reinforcement Learning**.
+A research project for the 3D Bin Packing Problem using **Reinforcement Learning**.
 It includes a custom Gym environment, DQN/PPO agents, a heuristic baseline, and 3D visualizations (with GIF export).

 ![Packing GIF](runs/ppo/ppo_5000steps.gif)